Hiring employees can be a time consuming and expensive process.

 5. Assess Training Needs

-New employees want to learn and grow in their position.
+New employees want to learn and grow in their positions.

 Take the time to assess the new hire’s competency in any area that impacts their job.